-• Tutoring Maths Classes Prof J.R.
-Yates 3 hours Michaelmas Term • Tutoring Materials Science Prof S.C.
-Speller 3 hours Michaelmas Term • Materials Options Classes Prof M.L.
-Galano 3 hours (2h if delivered virtually by MS Teams) [Please note: This workshop is run only if required] Michaelmas Term • Junior Demonstrating in the Materials Teaching LabMichaelmas TermProf S. Lozano-Perez3 hours3 hoursIn addition to the workshop, one-to-one mentoring is provided by the SeniorDemonstrator(s) for the experiment(s) you are "demonstrating", and you are requiredto practise the full experiment in advance of the actual lab classes.
+• Tutoring Maths Classes Prof S.C.
+Benjamin 3 hours Michaelmas Term • Tutoring Materials Science Dr Chris Patrick 3 hours Michaelmas Term • Materials Options Classes Prof M.L.
+Galano 3 hours (2h if delivered virtually by MS Teams) [Please note: This workshop is run only if required] Michaelmas Term • Junior Demonstrating in the Materials Teaching La Prof D.E.J.
+Armstrong and D.R.
+Passmore 1.5 hours In addition to the workshop, one-to-one mentoring is pro- Demonstrator(s) for the experiment(s) you are "demons to practise the full experiment in advance of the actual rovided by the Senior strating", and you are required